mcljs/-Javascripts-tutorial_guide/README.md

 3. ###   Characteristics and Grammar

-   Javascripts is a top programming language, a feature is the only language that can **ISOMORPHISM** make an application with a single language from start to finish, capable of running on all 3 layers of an application.
+   Javascripts is a superior programming language, a feature is the only language capable of **ISOMORPHISM** to make an application with a single language from start to finish, capable of running in all 3 layers of an application.

    1. Fronted(JavaScript).
    2. Backend(Node.js).